jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ## To do

 - [x] Add option to input tags/genres in metadata file
-- [ ] Create easier setup of pre-requisites
+- [x] Add functionality to crop cover to poster size
 - [ ] Add video title option to renamed file
 - [ ] Scrape video plot/description
+- [ ] Scrape actress images